truenas/middleware/docs/userguide/index.rst

 Sharing Configuration contains configuration examples for several types of permission scenarios.
 This section provides an overview of the screen that is used to set permissions.

-Once a volume or dataset is created, it will be listed by its mount point name in Storage → Volumes → View Volumes.
-If you click the Change
+Once a volume or dataset is created, it will be listed by its mount point name in :menuselection:`Storage --> Volumes --> View Volumes`.
+If you click the
-Permissions icon for a specific volume/dataset, you will see the screen shown in Figure 8.1p.
+"Change Permissions" icon for a specific volume/dataset, you will see the screen shown in Figure 8.1p.
 Table 8.1e summarizes the options in this screen.

 **Figure 8.1p: Changing Permissions on a Volume or Dataset**